ethereum/go-ethereum/content/docs/developers/dapp-developer/mobile.md

 ### Signing on iOS (Swift 3)

-Assuming we already have an instance of a `GethKeyStore` called `ks` from the previous sections, we can create a new account to sign transactions with via it's already demonstrated `newAccount` method; and to avoid going into transaction creation for now, we can hard-code a random transaction to sign instead.
+Assuming an instance of a `GethKeyStore` called `ks` exists, a new account can be created to sign transactions with its `newAccount` method.
+For this demonstation a hard-coded example transaction is created to sign:

 ```swift
 // Create a new account to sign transactions with